cayob/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script is to create a directory.
+this script is to move a file to a directory.